ahmetozlu/tensorflow_object_counting_api/README.md

 TensorFlow Object Detection API have to be installed to run TensorFlow Object Counting API, for more information, please see [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

+## Usage

+First of all, please be sure that you have completed the installation of the necessary packages.
+The information are given on [Installation part](#installation).

+- After the setup, just import api on your main class:

+      from api import object_counting_api

+ - And call the object_counting_function:

+       object_detection_function(input_video, detection_graph, category_index, is_color_recognition_enabled)

+You can see the sample usage in [test.py]()

+Please see the [wiki]() for detailed documentation.

 ## Citation
 If you use this code for your publications, please cite it as: